cybercrazetech/Engineer-CTF/README.md

 ### Other

 1. The online engineer portal is built using the original source code version 1.0.
 There's no deliberate manipulation of the source code to allow the further exploit done.
-2. There's two ways to gain foothold, but the first way is the intended one (as the mysql user) while the second unintended way (as www-data) is unable to escalate to root.
-This is because the vulnerable binary "mysql-into-cybercraze-group" only works to include mysql user into cybercraze group, which is intended for further exploitation.
-3. There's stored password in the binary "mysql-into-cybercraze-group", but it is made unreadable and hence using strings or downloading for local inspection will fail.
+2. There's stored password in the binary "mysql-into-cybercraze-group", but it is made unreadable and hence using strings or downloading for local inspection will fail.
-4. source code for mysql-into-cybercraze-group
+3. source code for mysql-into-cybercraze-group

             #include <stdio.h>
             #include <string.h>